JohnBinford/AppleWood-Pointe/readme.md

   - Career milstones and interests.
   - Interests, Hobbies, Skills, etc.
   - Potential things to learn.
--  Send via email to our fictional leader - johnathan.binford@gmail.com
+-  If you wish, Please send an email with any information you migh wish to share to our fictional master leader - johnathan.binford@gmail.com
-   - Eric  S. (Unit 309) is our temporary webmaster and one of the 4 provisional leaders.
+   - Eric  S. (Unit 309) is our temporary webmaster, temporiarily John Binford, and one of the 4 provisional leaders.
      -  The other provisional busybodies are Linell J., Jack W.  and Ralph L.
--  We try to respect Internet privacy, so please email John Binford (above) for these three guys' emails.
+-  We respect Internet privacy, so please email John Binford (above) for these three guys' emails.
+   - We won't publish the list online.
+(Just in case the google robot might find it.)
 -  You can also email John to get our entire mailing list!

   * * *
   * * *

-## Our provisional leaders (busybodies) maintain a onfidentially kept list of about 33 co-op members.
+## Our provisional leaders (busybodies) maintain that confidentially kept list of about 33 co-op members.
 - This 33 have expressed interest since last year.
   - We'd love to add your name if you are new to the shop.
 - Please email johnathan.binford@gmail.com for a copy of the list.